 Over 6 million blog posts are published on the web every single day.
-Due to the sheer volume of posts competing for internet users’ short attention spans, you might ask why blogs should be part of your marketing plan.
+Due to the sheer volume of posts competing for internet users’ short attention spans, you might ask why a legal blog should be part of your marketing plan.

-When done right, a law firm blog positions you directly in front of your target audience with valuable information highlighting your unique value proposition.
+When done right, law firm blog content is a powerful way to improve the SEO for lawyers because it positions you directly in front of your target audience with valuable information highlighting your unique value proposition.

 Whether you work in family law, criminal, estate, personal injury, or some other practice area, blogging is the best way for your law firm to remain competitive because of its benefits over other forms of marketing and advertising.

 Lawyers who invest in a solid digital marketing plan with a legal blog at its center have much to gain.
 Consistent and focused blogging can help you climb in search engine rankings, allowing you to reach and build trust with potential clients so that they bring their cases to you.

 In the early stages of developing your attorney marketing plan, paid search feels like an easy win.
 You put money in, and if you're targeting the right things, you'll be lucky enough to get results.